 In April 2016 we were invited to experience Viking’s Magnificent Mekong River Cruise.
-The tour began in the city streets of Hanoi, Vietnam and took us into Cambodia and through several small country towns along the Mekong River before concluding in the Vietnamese capital of Ho Chi Minh City.
+The tour began in the city streets of Hanoi, Vietnam and took us into Cambodia and through several small country towns along the Mekong River before concluding in Ho Chi Minh City.
 Our favorite part of the tour was getting a glimpse of the rural life within both countries as we made our way down the Mekong.

 Although we’ve had our hearts set on going on a cruise at some point in our lives, neither of us had ever dreamed that our first cruise would be 1) a river cruise and 2) within the tropical jungles of Southeast Asia.
 But there we were, dodging the incessant crowds of Songkran and boarding our very first riverboat in mid-April.